When we receive a compliment, we make sure this is passed on to the individual or team so they know that their good work has made a difference.

 • An initial request for service

-• Where the issue took place more than six months ago
+• Where the issue took place more than twelve months ago

 • Anti-social behaviour unless the complaint refers to our failure to deal with the matter appropriately